GET FREE DAILY QUOTES

 Courage is fire, and bullying is smoke. - Benjamin Disraeli

-We have a lot of options when such a person isn't in-person, as we can more easily choose to walk away from an email or phone call before responding or even have tools like prewritten scripts to quickly employ.
+We have many options when such a person isn't in-person, as we can more easily choose to walk away from an email or phone call before responding or even have tools like prewritten scripts to quickly employ.

 But when someone is right in front of us and seemingly enjoying the negative spotlight, how do we respond?